Queen's baton holder faces deportation

 A Home Office spokesman said every case is assessed "on its individual merits".

-UK officials say Mr Darku has not been able to prove he is dependent on his father, who is a European citizen, since he is over 21.
+Mr Darku said UK officials have told him has not been able to prove he is dependent on his father, who is a European citizen, since he is over 21.

 Mr Darku told the Sunday Mail he has been forced to drop out of his degree studies at Stirling University while he goes through the appeals process.